NASHVILLE — HK Derryberry is blind with cerebral palsy, but that may be the least important thing to know about him.

-Derryberry can identify a person by his or her smell as soon as they walk in the room.
+Derryberry can identify a person by their smell as soon as they walk in the room.

 “Doctors told me HK was mentally retarded,” his grandmother, Pearl Derryberry, told NBC News.
 “I have worked hard at helping him overcome some of his frustrations.”

 It turns out that dismissing HK from the start was a big mistake.
 He’s just one of a handful of people in the world with highly superior autobiographical memory — hyperthymesia.